Road closures: more than a dozen for North Warwickshire drivers over the next fortnight

-And eight of them are expected to cause delays of between 10 minutes and half an hour.
+And nine of them are expected to cause delays of between 10 and 30 minutes.

 Advertisement